School-of-Life-Project/Portal/README.md

 Unlike most eLearning applications, Portal is focused on making use of existing learning materials.
 Any textbook or set of textbooks can be converted into a Portal-compatible course, as long as it is available in the ePub format.

+In addition, Portal is designed to function well on a wide variety of hardware configurations and does not require an internet connection to use.
+Courses and app updates can be distributed via a [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) if necessary.

 ## Notice

 Portal is currently a work in progress, and is not yet ready for use by end users.
 We welcome contributions from any developers interested in this project.